mouseless/baked/unreleased.md

 ## Features

-- Beta features are available in `Baked.Recipe.Service.Application`;
+- Beta feature is available in `Baked.Recipe.Service.Application`;
   - `localization` feature is now added.
-- Beta features are available in `baked-recipe-admin`;
+- Beta feature is available in `baked-recipe-admin`;
   - `localization` plugin has been introduced along with the `useLocalization` composable to manage texts according to culture.